JanikaHint/Project-1/README.md

 This is my to do application with javascript.
-It doesn't work very well, and isn't a feature-rich program Counter not work very well.
+It doesn't work very well, and isn't a feature-rich program.
+Counter not work very well.
 It count all item, but if you delete item, it does not reduce the items.
+You have to refreshing site, that counter start over.

 -Janika Hintsala